ibmverse/verse-developer/_reference/reference.md

 ####Optional Properties for Extensions

 * {string} `icon` An icon to use when rendering the link.
-Containers MAY choose to not honor this attribute for any reason, for example: if it would be inappropriate to render an icon in the location it was contributed to.
 The only value format supported for this property is a data-uri with a base64 encoded payload.
-Containers MUST validate these restrictions.
 * {string} `alt` Alt text for the link.

 ####Example Extension